travis-ci/docs-travis-ci-com/user/environment-variables.md

 ### Defining Multiple Variables per Item

-One build is triggered for each item in the `env` array.
-E.g. the configuration from the example above would trigger three builds (or more, depending on other parameters of the build matrix).
-If you need to specify several environment variables for each build, put them all on the same line:
+If you need to specify several environment variables for each build, put them all on the same line in the `env` array:

 ```yaml
 rvm: